 All pain relievers are not equal.
-Your local drugstore probably has an entire aisle devoted to nonprescription pain relievers, such as aspirin, acetaminophen (Tylenol), ibuprofen (Advil, Motrin), and so on.
-Many medicines can help relieve pain, but different types of pain relievers can have different side effects and potential risks.
+Your local drugstore probably has an entire aisle devoted to nonprescription pain relievers, such as aspirin, acetaminophen, ibuprofen, and others.
+Many medicines can help relieve pain, but the different types of pain relievers may have different benefits and can have different side effects and potential risks.

-The vast majority of people can take aspirin without experiencing any side effects.
+The majority of people can take aspirin without having any side effects.
 However, aspirin may upset your stomach.
-To minimize stomach upset, some aspirin products are buffered with an antacids or coated so the pills do not dissolve until they reach the small intestine.
+To minimize stomach upset, some aspirin products are buffered with an antacid or coated so the pills do not dissolve until they reach the small intestine.
 When taken long-term in high doses, aspirin may cause more serious stomach problems, such as bleeding and ulcers in your stomach and intestines.
 For this reason, people with ulcers should not take aspirin.
-Additionally, drinking alcohol while taking aspirin increases your risk of bleeding and ulcers in your stomach and intestines.
+Also, drinking alcohol while taking aspirin increases your risk of bleeding and ulcers in your stomach and intestines.

 In addition, people with the following conditions should not take aspirin:

-Besides aspirin, other nonprescription NSAIDs include medicines like ibuprofen (Advil, Motrin), and naproxen sodium (Aleve).
-These drugs are useful for menstrual cramps, toothaches, minor arthritis, and injuries accompanied by inflammation such as sprains.
-They are also effective at reducing fever and inflammation.
+Besides aspirin, other nonprescription NSAIDs include medicines like ibuprofen and naproxen.
+These drugs are useful for menstrual cramps, headaches, toothaches, minor arthritis, and injuries that occur with inflammation such as sprains.
+They are also effective at reducing fever.

-Naproxen sodium provides longer lasting pain relief and is usually taken every 12 hours.
+Naproxen provides longer lasting pain relief and is usually taken every 12 hours.